ibm-cloud-docs/cephaas/volume_view.md

 |--------|-------------|
 | Expand volume | Allows you to increase the capacity of the volume. |
 | Delete | Delete the volume. |
-{: caption="Table 4.
-Actions menu options from the volume details page." caption-side="bottom"}
+{: caption="Actions menu options from the volume details page." caption-side="bottom"}

 ## Viewing volumes details from the CLI
 {: #viewing-block-storage-cli}